annakorda/PocketQuest/README.md

 ---

 ## Output Files
-If you clone the repository and run PocketQuest.py, two new directories will be created, files (contains temporary files) and **results**:
+If you clone the repository and run pocketquest, two new directories will be created, files (contains temporary files) and **results**:
 - `results/*.pdb`: Predicted binding-site residue files.
 - `results/results.log`: Cluster scores (based on summed probabilities).